Fefo6644/FancyE-Chests/README.md

 ___

-This project was designed for 1.12.2 Paper (a.k.a.
-PaperSpigot) servers, but it works on 1.13+ as well.
+This project was designed for Spigot 1.12.2 servers, but it works on 1.13+ as well.

 ## Commands & Permissions